Rubina Raja

 Rubina Raja is a classical archaeologist educated at University of Copenhagen (Denmark), La Sapienza University (Rome) and University of Oxford (England).
 She is professor (chair) of classical archaeology at Aarhus University and centre director of the Danish National Research Foundation's Centre of Excellence for Urban Network Evolutions (UrbNet).
 She specialises in the cultural, social and religious archaeology and history of past societies.
-Research foci include urban development and network studies, architecture and urban planning, the materiality of religion as well as iconography from the Hellenistic to Early Medieval periods.
+Research foci include urban development and network studies, architecture and urban planning, the materiality of religion as well as iconography from the Hellenistic to early medieval periods.
 Her publications include articles, edited volumes and monographs on historiography, ancient portraiture and urban archaeology as well as themes in the intersecting fields between humanities and natural sciences.
 Rubina Raja received her DPhil degree from the University of Oxford in 2005 (Lincoln College) with a thesis on urban development and regional identities in the eastern Roman provinces under the supervision of Professors R.R.R.
 Smith and Margareta Steinby.
 Thereafter, she held a post-doctoral position at Hamburg University, Germany, before she in 2007 moved to a second post-doctoral position at Aarhus University, Denmark.

 In 2011–2016, she was a member of the Young Academy of Denmark, where she was elected chairwoman in 2013.

 Career

 Rubina Raja has since 2007 been the principal investigator and director of several research projects, many of them interdisciplinary.
 Since 2015, she directs Centre for Urban Network Evolutions based at Aarhus University, which is the largest research initiative within the humanities in Denmark.
-The centre has pioneered work on urban development, high definition archaeology and network studies of societies from the late Hellenistic into the Medieval periods geographically covering regions from Northern Europe, across the Mediterranean to the East Coast of Africa.
+The centre has pioneered work on urban development, high definition archaeology and network studies of societies from the late Hellenistic into the medieval periods geographically covering regions from Northern Europe, across the Mediterranean to the East Coast of Africa.

 Rubina Raja directs two fieldwork projects together with international colleagues.
 Since 2011 she has directed the Danish-German Jerash Northwest Quarter Project together with professor Dr. Achim Lichtenberger from Münster University and since 2017 she directs the Danish-Italian Caesar's Forum Project in Rome together with Dr. Jan Kindberg Jacobsen (The Danish Institute in Rome) and Dr. Claudio Presecce Parisi (Sovrintendenza Capitolina ai Beni Culturali, Direzione Musei archeologici e storico-artistici, Rome, Italy).

 Rubina Raja is the primary investigator and director of the Palmyra Portrait Project that compiles a corpus of the funerary portraiture from Palmyra.
 Since 2012, the project has collected and catalogued more than 4000 pieces, which will be the basis for the research carried out within two new research projects, Archive Archaeology and Circular Economy and Urban Sustainability in Antiquity.
 The Case of Palmyra.

+Rubina Raja is a member of the Royal Danish Academy of Sciences and Letters as well as the Academia Europaea.
+She is an elected corresponding member of the German Archaeological Institute and the Archaeological Institute of America.